 - Things to consider when choosing a cryptocurrency to get paid with

 When considering what cryptocurrencies to get paid in, one of the most important factors to consider is volatility.
 Stablecoins are the least volatile in price as they are intended to function much like digital cash.
-Utility tokens and governance tokens at usually highly volatile, and can see wild upticks, or crashes in price.
+Utility tokens and governance tokens are usually highly volatile, and can see wild upticks, or crashes in price.

 Most freelancers getting paid in crypto will often opt to take payments largely in stablecoins to ensure that their savings don't see sharp drawdowns in value.
 But you can also consider getting paid partially in utility or governance tokens.